mmondics/aiops-z/README.md

 [Source and more information](https://www.ibm.com/docs/en/tarm/8.7.5?topic=started-turbonomic-actions)

-#### What Actions are Available for OpenShift on IBM zSystems Targets?
+#### What Actions are Available for OpenShift on IBM Z Targets?

-There are different action types for different target environments, and not all of them apply to OpenShift on IBM zSystems.
-For example, Turbonomic can generate actions to scale cloud VMs to instance types that have discounted rates to reduce cloud consumption costs.
-This type of action is simply out of scope for an OpenShift cluster running on-premises, as is the case with most IBM zSystems clients.
+There are different action types for different target environments, and not all of them apply to OpenShift on IBM Z. For example, Turbonomic can generate actions to scale cloud VMs to instance types that have discounted rates to reduce cloud consumption costs.
+This type of action is simply out of scope for an OpenShift cluster running on-premises, as is the case with most IBM Z clients.

-For OpenShift on IBM zSystems, Turbonomic can generate the following actions:
+For OpenShift on IBM Z, Turbonomic can generate the following actions:

 - Vertically Scale Containers - resize container spec sizes